 DAY THREE "HOW DO WE WORK TOGETHER?"
 AND "HOW CAN WE IMPROVE OUR WORK TOGETHER?"
-DAILY MONITORING
+DAILY MONITORING eat evening!
+1. The reason I believe our efforts this week are leading to a stronger partnership are as follows: 2.
+Our partnership would be stronger if we were able to address the following during the Partnership Reflection:

 Please use the reverse side for comments as necessary.
-Thank you and have a great evening!
+Thank you and have a